eschirtz/Threads/README.md

 >Logo courtesy of **@Area55** [GitHub](https://github.com/area55git), [Instagram](www.instagram.com/area55_ib)

 ## Overview
 Threads is an application that gives users a fun way of drawing in 3D.
-Weild a *magic thread* into infinite shapes and patterns.
+Wield a *magic thread* into infinite shapes and patterns.
 This oddly satisfying drawing toy will keep you mesmerized for ages.
 Share your creations with the world!

 ## Basic Mechanics
 While *Threads* is pretty easy to mess around with and make fun drawings, if you ever want to try to make something more precise it would be to your advantage to understand a little about how the drawing engine actually works!